 This depresses me further so that when a buddy calls me to hang, I graciously decline.
 I’d much rather eat pasta and watch rom-coms, thank you very much.
 From there, my negative thought loops take hold and I become amazed at the fact that I ever had friends, seeing as I suck and I’m a loser.

-Press the repeat button and you’ve basically seen a two-week episode of my depression.
+Press the repeat button and you’ve basically seen a two-week and never-ending cycle of my depression.

 What I hope you see, however, is this: Depression comes first from the abandonment of your routine.
 Once you get out of your daily set of activities, all is lost.
 You become depressed, making it harder to jump back into your routine.